LaPorte County, Indiana: History

 But by 1850, the three Eastern states that had contributed the most residents to LaPorte County were New York, Pennsylvania and Virginia, surpassing those migrants from New England.
 LaPorte County had the largest number of Southerners north of the Wabash Valley.

 During the Civil War, the Louisville Journal noted that the 29th Indiana Regiment (mustered out of LaPorte) "may almost be regarded as a Kentucky regiment for a large majority of its members are either natives or descendants of native Kentuckians".
 Three Union Camps reigned in LaPorte County helping the Union to Civil War victory.

 When the county was initially proposed and organized, its boundaries did not extend as far south or east as they do today.
 A section of land north of the Kankakee River originally belonged to Starke County.
-However, residents living in that area had difficulty crossing the river in order to reach the rest of the county.
+However, residents living in that area had difficulty crossing the Grand Kankakee Marsh that surrounded the river in order to reach the rest of the county.
 It was necessary to travel some distance east to Lemon's bridge, before making the journey south.
 Effectively isolated from the rest of Starke County, these residents asked that their land be annexed to LaPorte County, which was completed on January 28, 1842.
 Thereafter, the Kankakee River formed the southern boundary of the county.
 Finally, on January 10, 1850, some twenty sections of land were annexed from St. Joseph County to the east, giving LaPorte County the boundaries that essentially exist to this day.

 Whether the correct spelling of the city and county is "La Porte" or "LaPorte" is disputed, although state law refers to "LaPorte County."

-LaPorte County is noted for being the place of the Belle Gunness serial murders.
+LaPorte County is noted for being the last-known place of the Belle Gunness serial murders.
+Bodies of her victims were discovered after her house burned and she disappeared in 1908.
 Gunness lived on a farm on the outskirts of the county seat.